james23102001/-GCX-APPS/cores/readme.txt

   - Then, install GC Builder Tk core.
 It contains the core wich run tk apps.
   - Then, you can install the other tools.

 - HOW TO RUN GCX Files:
   If you've installed GC Manager, just open your gcx file with it.
+GC manager will install the app for you.
+Beware : To run an app, you need to get the right core for it!
+Once you've installed your app with GC Manager, you can find it inside GC Launcher!

+ - Developpers note :
+  docs folder contains documentations for each core, but pardon me, they are not up-to date; you may discover new functions or syntaxes in the source files.
+Anyway, i would be happy to help if you're confused about anything!

-GAME CENTER BURKINA, 74912162
+GAME CENTER BURKINA, 74912162, lilioujames@gmail.com
 James LILIOU